T2minator/mbp-tails/README.md

 - Do not attempt this process unless you are already comfortable with Linux and Terminal.
 This is not for newbies.
 E.g. if you don't know what the instruction `cd` already means, either don't do this or be willing to search things online to learn as you go.
 I try to make the steps clear enough to follow, but you could encounter errors that affect your own attempt to follow the steps.
 That can be time-consuming to troubleshoot and overcome.

 - I will update the steps for each new Tails as it comes out.
-The below process is for the current Tails 4.18.
+The below process is for Tails 4.19rc1.

 ### Other notes before you begin